wiebow/d71-81writer.c64/README.md

 Disable any cartridge in the U2 interface.
 Some cartridges, like the Retro Replay, do not play nice and will cause the command interface to fail.

+On a C128 in C64 mode: When running the program on a C128 (in C64 mode) you need to modify the 1541U2 option CPU addr valid after PHI2 to 100ns.

 Put your image files somewhere on a USB or Micro SD card and insert it into the U2.

-When the tools starts, double check if you see the ultimate dos version appear under the header.
-If this does not happen, re-check your U2 settings.
+When the tools starts, make sure if you see the ultimate dos version appear under the header.
+If this does not happen, re-check your U2 settings!!
+The tool will not function properly until you see the dos version.

 Usage
 =====